The Counterfeiters (1951 film)

-I falsari is a 1951 Italian crime film.
-It is the directorial debut by Franco Rossi.
+The Counterfeiters (I falsari) is a 1951 Italian crime film directed by Franco Rossi and starring Fosco Giachetti, Doris Duranti and Erno Crisa.
+It marked the directorial debut of Rossi.
+The film's sets and costumes were designed by the art director Gaia Romanini.
+It was distributed by the Italian subsidiary of Metro-Goldwyn-Mayer.

 Plot

 Police inspector Moroni pretends to be a traveling salesman to unmask a gang of counterfeiters.
 Thus begins his investigations, which together with an anonymous letter lead him to investigate in the city of Naples.